Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

     ..
 Note::

         If you forget your passcode for your installed |bw|, you will need to :ref:`remove the extension in your internet browswer and reinstall it<setup-browser-wallet>`, choosing the option to recover your wallet.
-Use your secret recovery phrase to recover the wallet.
+Use your seed phrase to recover the wallet.

 .. dropdown:: |mw-gen2|